 Timeframe for Modular Construction

 Modular building construction can reduce “time-to-occupancy” by as much as 50%.
 The reason for this is because as a building is being pre-fabricated in the factory; the site preparation, excavation, and foundation installation can be done simultaneously.
 Therefore, twice as much is being done at the same time.

 With that being said, the planning process is an important step.
 Critical components such as contracts, building permit approval, and plan reviews need to take place.
 Planning ahead for your school’s modular building project will help ensure the execution will go smoothly and the classroom space will be ready in time.

-If you have overcrowded classrooms and are thinking of expanding for the 2018/2019 school year, be sure to contact your local Vanguard Modular Building Systems representative to discuss your needs and options.
+If you have overcrowded classrooms and are thinking of expanding for the 2018/2019 school year, be sure to contact your local BOXX Modular representative to discuss your needs and options.